godaddy/asherah/docs/Internals.md

 ```
 Read message from FIFO SK_IK key rotation queue
-If SK message meta = current SK meta in metadata persistence
+If SK message meta = current SK meta in metastore
-    Load SK EKR from metadata persistence
+    Load SK EKR from metastore
     Use MK in HSM to create and encrypt a new SK
-    Create and write new SK EKR in metadata persistence
+    Create and write new SK EKR in metastore
 Delete message
 ```